 Having plugins is not inherently bad.
 In fact, plugins are what make WordPress so powerful.
 However, having a lot of plugins can cause code conflicts and increase the number of necessary code files served to the browser (see #3 above), which increases page load time.

 Remember, not all plugins are the same!
 Some utilize more resources and have more code files of their own, while others are minimalistic and just serve one purpose.
-Are you using the plugin?
-Is it making some part of your work or life easier?
+Ask yourself: Am I using the plugin?
+Is it making some part of my work or life easier?
 My general rule of thumb is, if yes, keep it!
 If no, find an alternative you will actually use or get rid of it.